Medical Indemnity Fund Frequently Asked Questions (FAQs)

 What happens to enrollees in the Fund if enrollment is suspended?

-Once enrolled, a plaintiff will remain in the Fund for his or her lifetime and will not be impacted by a suspension in enrollment.
-Such a suspension would only happen if the Fund’s estimated liabilities - the sum of the eligible costs for all enrollees in a given year - equal or exceed 80 percent of its assets.
-If this occurs, then new enrollment into the Fund will be suspended until either an adequate deposit of funds is made, or an actuarial analysis determines that the Fund’s estimated liabilities are less than 80 percent of its assets and the Fund Administrator reinstates enrollment.
+Once enrolled, a plaintiff will remain in the Fund for his or her lifetime.
+Suspension of the Medical Indemnity Fund will not impact payment issuance for qualified plaintiffs already enrolled in the Fund.
+In the event of such a suspension, new enrollments into the Fund are legally prohibited until an adequate deposit of funds is made and an actuarial analysis confirms that the Fund's estimated liabilities for the current state fiscal year are less than 80 percent of its available assets for that fiscal year.
 The Fund Administrator will provide public notice upon any suspension or reinstatement of enrollment.

 Will the Fund Administrator provide assistance to help with the claims filing process?